KOrfanakis/Predicting_Customer_Churn_Classification/README.md

 We are assigned to use the dataset to gain insights into why customers are leaving and build a Machine Learning (ML) model that predicts whether a customer is likely to churn or not.

-For more information on customer churn and why it is important, please refer to the introductory section of the notebook.
+For more information on customer churn and why it is important, please refer to the introductory section of the [notebook](https://github.com/KOrfanakis/Predicting_Customer_Churn_Classification/blob/main/Analysis_Notebook.ipynb).

 <br>

 # Business Objective

 The first question we need to ask our employers is how the bank expects to benefit from our model.
 Our employers answer that they will use our model’s output and create a list of customers more likely to churn.
 Then, the bank will offer additional services and special offers to those customers in an effort to increase customer satisfaction.
 The total amount will be equal to £1,000 per customer.
 The bank estimates that the gain from each customer retained will be approximately equal to £5,000 per customer, i.e. five times the initial investment.

+The next question to ask our employers is what the current solution looks like (if any).
+Our employers answer that a customer’s likelihood of churning is estimated manually by experts: a team gathers up-to-date information about a client and uses complex rules to come up with a prediction.
+This strategy is costly and time-consuming, and their estimates are not always excellent.
+Therefore, apart from the financial benefit, building a successful model will free up some time for the experts to work on more interesting and productive tasks.

 <br>